 My favourite thing about this space is that although the ceilings are actually fairly high at the front of the shop, it really opens up as you walk towards the back, because there’s this huge skylight.
 The skylight had originally been covered with this frosted plastic sheeting that you couldn’t see through, so opening it up was nerve-wracking: what would be unveiled? broken glass? garbage? dead animals??

 Of the many surprises we’ve had since undertaking the renovations of the two shops, the tented framing of this massive skylight has been absolutely one of the most delightful.
+We’re not sure how much light will be let through throughout the day, so we’re thinking of looking into skylight tinting professionals, this way the natural lighting can be controlled a little more when it’s at its brightest.
 Things may truly work out for us.
 On one side of the skylight, our contractor opened up part of the ceiling and discovered an area over which he’s going he’s going to build a ledge, which is perfect for plants.
 Can you just imagine a few vines snaking over the grate?
 If you’d like this kind of set up in your property, you may want to look into Skylight Replacement options that could give your property an amazingly natural feel.

 One of the very few advantages (advantage? is that really the right word here?) of having an extremely limited budget in this very expensive city of skyrocketing rents is that you’re forced to look at unconventional places, and use a little bit of your imagination.
 It’s hard to picture exactly how things are going to go when walls are up, and ceilings are so low that you have to stoop through tunneled areas to get to other walled off rooms with water damage coming from the ceiling.
 But then you take down some walls, take off some dusty, cobwebbed plastic sheeting from the ceiling, and look at what you find.